crdoconnor/strictyaml/docs/why-not/toml.md

 string = "hello"
 ```

-StrictYAML does not require quotes around any value to infer a data type.
-So, for instance:
+StrictYAML does not require quotes around any value to infer a data type because the
+schema is assumed to be the single source of truth for type information.
+In larger
+documents this removes an enormous amount of syntactic noise.

+So, this, for instance:

 ```yaml
 flt2: 3.1415
 string: hello
 ```

-Will parse as a float if directed by the parser:
+Will parse as a float if directed by the schema to do so (and reject non-floats):

 ```python
 >>> load(yaml, Map({"flt2": Float(), "string": Str()})).data
 {"flt": 3.1415, "string": "hello"}
 ```

-And will reject *non* floats with an error.

-Or, it will default to string if no schema is given, avoiding all ambiguity:
+If no schema is given, the parser will sensibly *unambigously* default to parsing only to string:

 ```python
 >>> load(yaml).data
 {"flt2": "3.1415", "string": "hello"}
 ```

-Avoiding syntax typing and delegating type information to a schema
-is another way that YAML documents that convey equivalent information can be
-kept terser and thus easier to read.